sajclarke/react-webcam-tensorflow/README.md

 - Install dependencies using `yarn`
 - Run locally using `yarn start`

+## Notes

+This method of object detection on a live webcam source is potentially very resource-intensive

 ## Resources

 This code was heavily referenced from [https://github.com/nicknochnack/ReactComputerVisionTemplate](https://github.com/nicknochnack/ReactComputerVisionTemplate).